gobics/marvis-graph/README.md

 # marvis-graph

 Detection of novel pathways through integrative analysis of metabolic and transcriptomic data

 # Installation

 Installer are available on [the MarVis-Graph homepage](http://marvis.gobics.de/marvis-graph).

 For compilation we recommend the *with_utils* branch that includes additional source.
-For running a bunch of libaries is required which are also available on the [the MarVis-Graph homepage](http://marvis.gobics.de/marvis-graph).
+Additionally, a bunch of 3rd Party libaries is required that are available on the [the MarVis-Graph homepage](http://marvis.gobics.de/marvis-graph).
 Note that these libraries probably may have different license models.

 # Publication